talkad/OMPify/README.md

 ## Examples

-1. Load repositories from github and extract all the for-loops from C and Cpp programming languages:
+1. Load repositories from github between range of dates and extract all the for-loops from C and C++ programming languages:
 ```
-python main.py --load --parse "(c|cpp)"
+python main.py --load "1-5-2008..10-8-2022" --parse "(c|cpp)"
 ```

 2. Show Open-MP trends in github: